stellarin-org/stellarin-practa/practas/hello-world/README.md

 # Hello World

-A minimal Practa starter template with interactive tap counter
+A simple interactive Practa that counts taps

 ## Installation